leresidue/toysanta1/README.md

 If you can read French, the tuto1.pdf file is a tutorial about programming with the Toy language.
 Si vous savez lire le français, le fichier tuto1.pdf est un tutoriel pour apprendre à programmer en langage Toy.

+# The source code is under active development
+It is not yet useful for a 'general purpose' role.
+There's no version release yet.